 Our goal is to achieve a big lift in San Mateo County’s educational outcomes by going from 50% of our children reading proficiently in 3rd grade to 80%.
 Long-term, of course, we want all kids to clear that bar.
 We know it’s ambitious and will take years to accomplish.
 We also know this county has what it takes to make it happen.

 From early 2012 through 2014, we gathered knowledge, built an extraordinary collaborative and developed an evidence-based plan to improve reading by 3rd grade.
 We also raised $30 million in initial funding -- from the Social Innovation Fund (a program of the Corporation for National and Community Service), County of San Mateo Measure A funds, national and local foundations, businesses, and other organizations.

-We’re now in the Proof-of-Concept phase and, after a competitive process, have begun implementing the plan in four launch communities: Cabrillo Unified School District, La Honda-Pescadero Unified School District, Jefferson Elementary School District and South San Francisco Unified School District.
-We’ll closely track and report results, further develop and refine our plan as we go, and continue to generate awareness and build support for the effort.
+We’re now in the Proof-of-Concept phase and, after a competitive process, have implemented the plan in four launch communities: Cabrillo Unified School District, La Honda-Pescadero Unified School District, Jefferson Elementary School District, and South San Francisco Unified School District.
+We are closely tracking and reporting the results, further developing and refining our plan as we go, and continuing to generate awareness and build support for the effort.